Belmont, North CarolinaWhere Southern Charm Blossoms.

 Spotlight: Hampton Inn

-Conveniently located just eight miles from the center of Charlotte, North Carolina, we are only seven miles from Charlotte Douglas International Airport.
+Conveniently located just eight miles from the center of Charlotte, N.C., we are only seven miles from Charlotte Douglas International Airport.
 The Hampton Inn by Hilton Charlotte/Belmont@Montcross features an on-site convenience store, meeting rooms, suites, an outdoor pool, a fitness center and wifi.
+The Belmont location recently achieved a ranking of #2 in the state of North Carolina among Hampton Inns by customer reviews.